-Nathan leads the firm’s removal defense and immigration litigation practice.
-He represents individuals facing removal from the United States or prolonged detention, lodges appeals with the Board of Immigration Appeals and U.S. circuit courts of appeal, and files lawsuits against the immigration agencies due to unlawful delay or denial of immigration benefits.
+Nathan leads the firm’s immigration practice.
+His personal practice is focused on removal defense and immigration litigation where he represents individuals facing removal from the United States or prolonged detention, manages appeals with the Board of Immigration Appeals and U.S. circuit courts of appeal, and brings lawsuits against the immigration agencies due to unlawful delay or denial of immigration benefits.

 An experienced litigator, Nathan has successfully represented clients before immigration and federal courts throughout the United States.
 He has also earned reversals and agreed remands from the appellate courts.
-Nathan’s litigation experience has often involved complex and novel questions, including the immigration consequences of participation in Arkansas’s drug court program, the legal definition of a terrorist organization, and the definition of “fraud” and “mistake” when analyzing whether applicants for naturalization were lawfully admitted to permanent residence.
+Nathan’s litigation experience has often involved complex and novel questions, including the immigration consequences of participation in Arkansas’s drug court program, the legal definition of a terrorist organization, and the distinction between “fraud” and “mistake” when determining whether applicants for naturalization were lawfully admitted to permanent residence.

 Nathan is frequently invited to present on immigration and law firm management topics by local, state, and national associations and community organizations.
 His presentations have touched on the intersection of immigration law and criminal defense, social media marketing, appellate practice, and procedural practice before the immigration courts.

 Nathan is licensed to practice law in Arkansas.
-He is also admitted to practice before all immigration courts and the federal circuit courts of appeal for the Fourth, Fifth, Sixth, Eighth, and Eleventh Circuits, as well as several federal district courts, including the Eastern and Western Districts of Arkansas and the Northern District of Texas.
+He is also admitted to practice before all immigration courts and the federal circuit courts of appeal for the Fourth, Fifth, Sixth, Eighth, and Eleventh Circuits, and several federal district courts, including the Eastern and Western Districts of Arkansas and the Northern District of Texas.

 Nathan is fluent in Spanish.